 If you need to bore a hole through dimensional lumber (while running electrical wire through wall studs, for example), you’ll need a spade bit, or several.
 The DEWALT Spade Drill Bit Set stands out as DIYers’ favorite, because its bits—in six sizes, ranging from 3.8- to 1-inch—feature guide spurs for precision and razor-sharp cutting edges necessary to achieve a splinter-free result.

-With the 16-piece EONLION Hole Saw Drill Bit Set, you’ll have everything you need to drill large holes in wood, plywood, drywall, and thin plastic.
+With the 16-piece EONLION Hole Saw Kit, you get the saw bits you need to drill large holes in wood, plywood, drywall, and thin plastic.
 The set comes with hole saw bits that range in size from 3/4-inch all the way up to 5 inches in diameter, plus two mandrels, and an install plate that assists in attaching the bits to the mandrel.

 With three titanium-coated step bits, the Neiko Titanium Step Drill Bit Set will have you easily drilling and enlarging existing holes in plastic, aluminum, and other types of sheet metal.
 Bit #1 features six steps ranging from 3/16- to 1/2-inch.
 Bit #2 features 13 steps ranging from 1/8- to 1/2-inch.
 Bit #3 features nine steps ranging from 1/4- to 3/4-inch.
 The steps on each bit are clearly marked for easy reference.